Supply Chain Management for Electronics Manufacturing

 Gantt

-Some very high-performance systems may reach the technical limit of acceptable sales internationally to the point where they may be restricted by the US Commerce Department.
-A clear set of technical thresholds are defined by the agency to establish what products will have an export restricted designation.
+In some cases, very high-performance systems may exceed the US Commerce Department's technical limit for acceptable international sales.
+A clear set of technical thresholds is defined by the agency for determining what products are subject to export restrictions.
 If this is the case for your system, the first set of logistics defense is to have your business planning tools prevent any unauthorized movement of products that could be in violation.
-These criteria will include product model, geography within the world and the final customer delivery point.
+These criteria will include product model, geography within the world, and the final customer delivery point.
 However, manufacturing locations also need to be considered when planning for these products.
 Intermediate points in the manufacturing process may be considered a final product, so the qualification of the performance at a given factory location should be vetted.

 When high demand creates limited available manufacturing capacity for a given time, it is important to establish product priorities with your CM.
 Otherwise, this decision is left up to unauthorized interpretation.